 4) It’s geared toward tablets, mobile devices, and other hybrids.
-Microsoft’s massive redesign of the User Interface introduces a Metro shell that geared directly toward touch devices.
+Microsoft’s massive redesign of the User Interface introduces a Metro shell that is geared directly toward touch devices.
 It’s the future, but…

-Major Drawback: If you’re not ready for the massive shift toward touch-friendly technology, Microsoft 8 will probably leave you in the dark.
+Major drawback: If you’re not ready for the massive shift toward touch-friendly technology, Microsoft 8 will probably leave you in the dark.

-Top 4 Attributes of Windows 8.1
+Top Four Attributes of Windows 8.1

 2) Extensive app compatibility.
 Windows 8.1’s more flexible Snap function is a major improvement on Windows 8’s two-apps-at-a-time limitation.
 And the integration between Office 2013, Office 365, and One Drive is seamless since all of those products were designed together.

 3) Streamlined search.
-Windows 8’s Search queue still separated results into Apps, Files, and Settings categories, but 8.1’s Smart Search blends all results — including those from SkyDrive, the Web, and video and music files — together into one cohesive whole.
+Windows 8’s Search queue still separated results into Apps, Files, and Settings categories, but 8.1’s Smart Search blends all results—including those from SkyDrive, the Web, and video and music files—together into one cohesive whole.

 4) Security.
 Windows 8.1 is the first Microsoft OS to enable BitLocker Drive encryption by default.
 Windows 7 requires a manual download of Microsoft Security Essentials, while Windows 8 requires that users turn on BitLocker.
 8.1 also includes secure booting and automatic connection to VPNs, minimizing the risk of malware infecting your system.

-Major Drawback: 8.1 brought back the Start button, but not the Start menu, which early reports indicate will be a major feature of Windows 9.
+Major drawback: 8.1 brought back the Start button, but not the Start menu, which early reports indicate will be a major feature of Windows 9.
 And although some people consider it a sticking point, 8.1 contains two modes: an app mode good for mobile users and a desktop mode similar to the classic Windows 7 experience.

 Strategically speaking, Windows 8.1 is the best answer for anyone looking to purchase new computers.
 If you’re still not sure about the right operating system for you and your business, contact CMIT Solutions today.
 We’re here to make technology work for you, not against you.